theokoles7/senior-project/README.md

 ```

 ### Cell
-Refers to any individual input square/spot within a row, column, or box; Holds exactly one number; There 81 cells in a traditional 9x9 Sudoku
+Refers to any individual input square/spot within a row, column, or box; Holds exactly one number; There are 81 cells in a traditional 9x9 Sudoku

 ### Column
 A vertical group of 9 cells; There are 9 columns in a traditional 9x9 Sudoku